TAIC has five Commissioners.

 Stephen Davies Howard is a Wellington-based company director.

 He flew fighters for the Royal Air Force (including the F4 Phantom and Tornado F3) and also served in the Royal New Zealand Air Force as the Training Group Commander.
 He attained the rank of Group Captain in both services.
 His strategic international experience includes being an accredited attaché to the British Embassy to the United States.
 He retains a commercial pilot licence and a commercially endorsed Ocean Yachtmaster's certificate.
-Stephen was appointed a Commissioner in June 2015.

 Paula Rose QSO